Pier-Two/c-ssz/README.md

 ### Merklelization

-The library includes functions to compute Merkle roots for SSZ serialized data.
+The library includes functions for computing a Merkle root over contiguous chunks of data.
 For detailed usage, please refer to the API in the header file [`ssz_merkle.h`](include/ssz_merkle.h).

+### Performance

+The necessary public functions in this library have been benchmarked where the detailed results can be found in this project's [wiki section](https://github.com/Pier-Two/SimpleSerializeC/wiki/Performance).
+These results can be replicated by using commands listed in the [Running Benchmarks](#running-benchmarks) section.

 ## Getting Started